Technical Writing

 inertHTML Readme

-The readme was written as the tool was developed.
+The readme has been written as the tool was developed.
 It describes standard usage and the features of its markdown implementation.

-A major focus of my work at Unstoppable Domains was providing a single entry point for partners looking to integrate the single sign-on product with their applications.
-This getting started page guided new partners through every step needed to acquire their API credentials and integrated Unstoppable Authorization.
+A major focus of my work at Unstoppable Domains was providing a single entry point for partners looking to use the single sign-on product in their applications.
+This getting started page guided new partners through every step needed to acquire their API credentials and integrate UAuth.

-The contents and information architecture of these pages evolved substantially over time, in response to the evolving needs of the product and qualitative data gathered in ongoing internal usability tests.
+The contents and information architecture of these pages evolved substantially over time, in response to the evolving needs of the product and qualitative data gathered in ongoing internal usability testing.

 Library Reference Pages